European stocks rise as investors eye politics, economic data

 May 15 (Reuters) - European stocks rose on Monday as investors assessed uncertainties around U.S. debt ceiling talks and a runoff election in Turkey, while awaiting data this week for clues on the state of the global economy.

-The pan-European STOXX 600 index .STOXX gained 0.4%, with personal and household goods .SXQP and travel and leisure stocks .SXTP leading gains.
+The pan-European STOXX 600 index .STOXX climbed 0.2%, with insurance .SXIP and mining sectors .SXPP leading gains.

-Siemens Energy AG ENR1n.DE inched up 0.9% after the energy group raised its sales outlook and its order backlog hit a record at 102 billion euros ($112.28 billion).
+While the region's banks rose, shares of Spain's BBVA BBVA.MC - among the European banks most exposed to Turkey - slipped 3.2% as the country's presidential election appeared headed for a runoff vote.

-Also aiding the mood, data showed Germany's wholesale price index fell slightly in April, the first year-on-year drop since December 2020, while another set showed consumer prices in Sweden eased more than expected in April.
+The STOXX 600 has largely traded in a tight range this month as investors seek hints on how long the major central banks will keep hiking interest rates to tame inflation.

-Talks over the U.S. debt ceiling between President Joe Biden and lawmakers looked likely to resume on Tuesday, while broader markets shrugged off uncertainties as Turkey's presidential election appeared headed for a runoff.
+Siemens Energy AG ENR1n.DE added 3.2% after the energy group raised its sales outlook and its order backlog hit a record at 102 billion euros ($112.28 billion).

 ($1 = 0.9084 euros)